monolive/hdfs-shred/README.md

 # hdfs-shred
 Proof of Concept for Secure Delete on Hadoop; to shred files deleted from HDFS for audit compliance.
-  Implented in Python2.x for native compaitbility with most Linux distributions.
+  Implemented against Python2.6 for native compaitbility with most Linux distributions.
   Conceived as distributed collection of asynchronous workers coordinated via ZooKeeper and HDFS.
 With apologies to maintainers; I couldn't resist the references to 1987 Teenage Mutant Ninja Turtles.

 ## Status
-Functionality incomplete; basic tests passing.
-THIS CODE IS NOT READY FOR USE ON ANY LIVE ENVIRONMENT.
+Functionality complete; basic tests passing on single node cluster, pending multinode test harness THIS CODE IS NOT READY FOR USE ON ANY LIVE ENVIRONMENT.

 ## Summary